Anyone Can Create A Zero Waste Home and Save Big by Being Less Trashy

 Other Zero Waste Home Tips

-Now that the heavy lifting is done and you are creating less trash use some of these tips to help propel you down the path to creating a zero-waste home.
+Now that the heavy lifting is done and you are generating less waste, use these tips to help you on your path to a zero-waste home.

 Declutter Your Home

-You can’t be successful on your journey to create a zero-waste home if your home is filled with clutter.
-Use these Home Decluttering Tips or create a decluttering system that will work for you and stick with it.
+You can’t be successful on your journey to create a zero-waste home if your home is cluttered.
+Use these Home Decluttering Tips, or create a decluttering system that works for you and stick with it.

 Kitchen Composting

 Composting?
-Yeah, I know but it works.
+Yeah, I know, but it works.
 Try these Kitchen Compost Solutions to find one that will work for you and your family.
-Composting will get rid of tremendous amounts of waste and convert it into something more useful.
+Composting will eliminate significant amounts of waste and convert it into something more useful.

-Composting is practical and will get rid of more than the usual suspects like food waste.
-You can toss in things like dryer lint, hair and other waste you believe is biodegradable.
+Composting is practical and will eliminate more than the usual suspects, such as food waste.
+You can add items such as dryer lint, hair, and other waste you believe is biodegradable.

 Shopping Habits

 Shop less.
 Only buy what you need.
 Be mindful of packaging.
-Experts believe bringing reusable bags and only shopping the perimeter of the grocery store (produce, deli, bakery) to skip the processed, packaged foods will lessen the waste you bring home.
+Experts recommend bringing reusable bags and shopping only the perimeter of the grocery store (produce, deli, bakery) to avoid processed, packaged foods, which can increase waste.

 Rally The Troops